 - Identify records with permanent archival, enduring or intrinsic value

 Contact QSA Preservation Services for advice or information about digitisation, microfilming, or identifying particular AV formats.

-Contact Government Recordkeeping for advice or information about recordkeeping requirements and legislative obligations.
+Contact Government Records Innovation for advice or information about recordkeeping requirements and legislative obligations.